annabarbato/Burst-Oscillation-Accretion-Mapper/README.md

 Mission event files, calibrated products, FITS files, Parquet/HDF5 outputs, SQLite/PostgreSQL exports, plots, and other generated science products should not be committed.
 Track durable metadata and provenance in manifests, then keep raw and processed products under ignored local data paths.

-Local agent instruction files such as `AGENTS.md` are ignored and should remain machine-local.